Aarav7162/rssi_location_triangulation/README.md

 - Finds the closest fingerprint point using Euclidean distance in RSSI space.
 - Calculates the angle from the origin using `atan2`.
 - Prints results to the console.
-- Placeholder code is provided for servo or Lego turret rotation.
+- Servo Lego turret rotation is activated.

 The script can be modified to include live per-sample logging for more granular monitoring.